epwalsh/beaker-docs/docs/concept/breaking-changes.md

 ## How will this change affect my experiment?

-If your spec is not updated, your experiments will not run.
+If your spec is using the `v1` or `v2-alpha` versions, you will not be able to create experiments.

 ## How do I upgrade and avoid any downtime?